Haivision/srt/docs/API-functions.md

 #### `SRT_EINVOP`

-Invalid operation performed in the current state of the socket.
-Mainly it's about performing any of `srt_bind*` operations on the socket that is already bound.
-The socket that has once been bound, cannot be bound again.
+Invalid operation performed for the current state of a socket.
+This mainly concerns performing `srt_bind*` operations on a socket that is already bound.
+Once a socket has been been bound, it cannot be bound again.

 #### `SRT_EBOUNDSOCK`